PX4/PX4-user_guide/en/config/battery.md

 Typically this will be written on the battery as a number followed by "S" (e.g "3S", "5S").

 > **Note** The voltage across a single galvanic battery cell is dependent on the chemical properties of the battery type.
-  Lithium-Polymer (LiPo) batteries are the most common type, and have a nominal cell voltage of 3.7V, while Lithium-Ion batteries have a nominal cell voltage of 3.6V.
+  Lithium-Polymer (LiPo) batteries and Lithium-Ion batteries both have the same *nominal* cell voltage of 3.7V.
   In order to achieve higher voltages (which will more efficiently power a vehicle), multiple cells are connected in *series*.
   The battery voltage at the terminals is then a multiple of the cell voltage.